01 of 07

 Whether bamboo is right for your living room, and the type of bamboo that you will need, will be based on the type of environment it is to be installed in and what kind of use that area will receive.
 As hard if not harder than most natural wood plank floors, bamboo is durable enough to withstand moderate traffic patterns.
 However maintenance may be a concern if you entertain frequently or are prone to throwing large parties on a regular basis.

-Dark bamboo sets the tone for the entire room giving it a dramatic quality that is offset by the use of lighter white and off white furnishings throughout.Continue to 2 of 7 below.
+In the above image, dark bamboo sets the tone for the entire room, giving it a dramatic quality that is offset by the use of lighter white and off white furnishings throughout.Continue to 2 of 7 below.

 02 of 07

 The living room is one of the highest traffic locations in your home so you want to make sure that your flooring can withstand that kind of treatment.
 Unfortunately bamboo flooring does not currently have an independent grading system which you can use to determine the quality of any particular material.

 In some cases you may see first and second rate lots from retailers, but those are just arbitrary distinctions made by them.
 That is why it is so important that you purchase bamboo floor materials from a reputable dealer that you can trust, rather than relying on a fly by night bargain basement vendor.